 Intermex has a Compensation Committee consisting of Ms. Bradford, Ms. Maydon, and Messrs.
-Purcell and Rincon, with Mr. Purcell serving as its chairman.
+Purcell and Rincon, with Ms. Bradford currently serving as its chairman.
+Mr. Purcell served as chairman of the Compensation Committee until June 23, 2024.
 Our Board of Directors has determined that all of the members of the Compensation Committee are independent directors under the Nasdaq listing rules.

-The purpose of the Compensation Committee is to, among other things, establish and review our general compensation philosophy, review and approve compensation paid to our officers and directors and to administer incentive compensation plans and programs, including authority to make and modify awards under such plans.
+The purpose of the Compensation Committee is to, among other things, establish and review our general compensation philosophy, review and approve compensation paid to our executive officers and directors and to administer incentive compensation plans and programs, including authority to make and modify awards under such plans.

 The Compensation Committee determines salaries, incentives and other forms of compensation for the Chief Executive Officer and our executive officers and reviews and makes recommendations to the Board with respect to director compensation.
-As part of its review and establishment of the performance criteria and compensation of executive officers, the Compensation Committee meets separately, at least on an annual basis, with the Chief Executive Officer, the Company's principal human resources executive, and any other corporate officers, as it deems appropriate.
-The Compensation Committee also reviews and considers the competitiveness of the Company's executive compensation as compared with the Company's peer groups.
+As part of its review and establishment of the performance criteria and compensation of executive officers, the Compensation Committee meets separately, at least on an annual basis, with the Chief Executive Officer, the Company's Chief Human Resources Officer, and any other corporate officers, as it deems appropriate.
+The Compensation Committee also reviews and considers the competitiveness of the Company's executive compensation as compared with the Company's peer group.
 The Compensation Committee meets without the presence of executive officers when approving or deliberating on executive officer compensation and the Chief Executive Officer may not be present during voting or deliberations of the Compensation Committee with respect to determination of his own compensation.
 The Compensation Committee reviews and authorizes the terms of executive employment agreements, severance agreements, and other material compensation agreements between Intermex and our executive officers, and reviews and recommends to the Board directors' and officers' indemnification arrangements.
 In addition, the Compensation Committee administers our incentive compensation and equity-based plans, as well as oversees our stock ownership and retention policy.